jangroter/MonteFloor_Reproduction/README.md

 To work with the code:

-download the data: https://drive.google.com/file/d/1XpKm3vjvw4lOw32pX81w0U0YL_PBuzez/view and extract in the main folder
+download the data: https://drive.google.com/file/d/1XpKm3vjvw4lOw32pX81w0U0YL_PBuzez/view and extract in the main folder.

 If using this data, make sure to cite the MonteFloor paper